A jet formation model for astrophysical objects: Introduction

 In this paper we propose a jet formation model as follows.
 The released binding energy is primarily stored in turbulence rather than converted into heat.
 As a result, the temperature of the accretion flow is not too high, and radiation is very limited.
 Thus an ADAF is formed while the total pressure is the combination of thermal pressure and turbulent pressure.
 The difference in this model is that we do not need to assume a two-temperature plasma to keep the radiation efficiency low.
 In an ADAF-like model, a thick disk is expected to form with two funnels around the central object \citep{Narayan1995, Blandford1999}.
 Near the inner edge of the thick disk, the effective force from the pressure gradient points toward the central object \citep{Lynden-Bell1978, Frank2002}.
 An inward-rotating gas blob will gain energy due to the work done by pressure while keeping its angular momentum conserved.
 Some of the gas blobs may acquire total energy surpassing the escape energy, allowing them to exit through the funnels and form a twin jet.

 The structure of this paper is as follows.
 In Section 2, we discuss the ADAF model with the inclusion of turbulence.
-Section 3 addresses the thick disk and funnel formation, largely following earlier work, followed by an analysis of the turbulent blob acceleration mechanism and jet formation.
+Section 3 addresses the thick disk and funnel formation, largely following earlier work, followed by an analysis of the turbulent blob acceleration mechanism and jet formation and with a short summary of the model.
 Section 4 examines jets in AGNs, YSOs, and XRBs, comparing observational features with our model.
-Finally, Section 5 summarizes our results and conclusions.
+Section 5 presents some cautionary notes of the model.
+Finally, Section 6 summarizes our results and conclusions.